baylanger/tesla-local-control-addon/tesla_ble_mqtt/DOCS.md

 - MQTT_PORT
 - MQTT_USER
 - MQTT_PWD
-- SEND_CMD_RETRY_DELAY: delay between retries in case BLE fails.
+- TESLA_CTRL_RETRY_DELAY: delay between retries in case BLE fails.
 Use 5 by default

 ## 1.2 For the standalone version